macrocosm-os/atom/atom/epistula/README.md

 # Implementation of the epistula protocol
 Official documentation for the epistula protocol can be found [here](https://epistula.sybil.com/).

+## What is epistula?
+Epistula is a way to send public messages un a cryptographic way.
+It uses ed25519 signatures to sign messages and verify them.
+It also uses timestamps to prevent replay attacks.
+Epistula can be used for any protocol that uses ed25519 signatures and requires secure message passing.

+## Why use epistula?
+Epistula is a simple way to send messages between two parties.
+It is secure and easy to use.
+If you don't want to rely on outside services such as the `bittensor-sdk` to send messages, epistula is a good alternative.

 ## Quick Start

 ```python